-The onroad source components of the 2017 and 2020 volatile organic compound (VOC), oxides of nitrogen (NOx) and carbon monoxide work weekday summer day emission inventories are estimates of exhaust (i.e., tailpipe) and evaporative emissions from all onroad vehicles (gasoline, diesel and natural gas fueled) operating in the New Jersey counties within the nonattainment area.
+The onroad source components of the 2017 and 2023 volatile organic compound (VOC), oxides of nitrogen (NO_x) and carbon monoxide work weekday summer day emission inventories are estimates of exhaust (i.e., tailpipe) and evaporative emissions from all onroad vehicles (gasoline, diesel and natural gas fueled) operating in the New Jersey counties within the nonattainment area.
 In general, the emissions from this component of the emission inventory are calculated by multiplying activity levels (including vehicle starts, operation times, speeds and miles traveled) by emission factors.
 Activity estimates are generated by the Metropolitan Planning Organizations (MPO) using their travel demand models (TDM).
-The emissions are calculated using the latest version of the United States Environmental Protection Agency (USEPA) MOVES (MOtor Vehicle Emission Simulator) computer model (MOVES2014b Version MOVES2014b 20181022 originally released in August of 2018).
-The MOVES model is run in the inventory mode.
-The proprietary software package (PPSUITE), developed and licensed by AECOM, is used for the counties within the North Jersey Transportation Planning Authority (NJTPA) to preprocess and post-process the MOVES input data.
-PPSUITE applies several adjustments to the TDM outputs, such as average speed, disaggregation of the peak and offpeak volumes to 24 hour volumes, disaggregation of the vehicle types, any off-model VMT credits, reconciliation with HPMS data and several others prior to developing emission estimates.
+The emissions are calculated using the latest version of the United States Environmental Protection Agency (USEPA) MOVES (MOtor Vehicle Emission Simulator) computer model (MOVES3.1 Version MOVESdb 20221007 originally released in November of 2022).
+The MOVES model is run in inventory mode.
+The proprietary software package (PPSUITE), developed and licensed by AECOM, is used for the counties within the North Jersey Transportation Planning Authority (NJTPA) and South Jersey Transportation Planning Organization (SJTPO) to preprocess and post-process the MOVES input data.
+PPSUITE applies several adjustments to the TDM outputs. such as average speed, disaggregation of the peak and off-peak volumes to 24-hour volumes, disaggregation of the vehicle types, any off-model VMT credits, reconciliation with HPMS data and several others prior to developing emission estimates.
 After the inputs are developed, PPSUITE runs MOVES and post-processes the emissions from the MOVES model that includes the generation of reports for the presentation of emission inventory results.
+For the remaining counties, those within the Delaware Valley Regional Planning Commission (DVRPC), MOVES is used without any preprocessing or postprocessing tools.